Last Updated on January 9, 2023 by Andrew Pirie

-- The power was put in the hands of the LGU for selection.
+- And put the power in the hands of the LGU for selection.
 With athletes representing the LGU, they come from.
-Giving more pride in local sports.
-A lot of the time athletes from provinces end up competing for NCR or Calabarzon who come from Mindanao.
-But in Batang Pinoy, they compete for their home LGU from which they originally come from.
+Thus, giving more pride in local sports.
+Often, athletes from provinces end up competing for NCR or Calabarzon, who come from Mindanao.
+But in Batang Pinoy, they compete for their home LGU from which they originally come.

 Better to get Rid of Milo